 Yaz is a birth control pill that is also FDA-approved to help treat PMDD and moderate acne.
-Find out more about Yaz side effects, Yaz costs, how to buy Yaz as well as where to get a Yaz coupon.
+Find out more about Yaz side effects, blood clot risk, and costs.

 If your iPhone has become an essential part of your life, so why not use it to assist in Natural Family Planning?
 Some great fertility chart iPhone apps have been developed and could be worth your taking a closer look at.